MicrosoftDocs/ATADocs/ATADocs/ata-silent-installation.md

 ## ATA Gateway silent installation

+When silently deploying the ATA Lightweight Gateway via System Center Configuration Manager or other software deployment system, we recommend that you create two deployment packages:

+- Net Framework 4.6.1 including rebooting the domain controller
+- ATA Gateway.

+Make the ATA Gateway package dependent on the deployment of the .Net Framework package deployment.
+Get the [.Net Framework 4.6.1 offline deployment package](https://www.microsoft.com/download/details.aspx?id=49982).

 > [!NOTE]
-> When silently deploying the ATA Lightweight Gateway via System Center Configuration Manager or other software deployment system, it is recommended to create two deployment packages:</br>- Net Framework 4.6.1 including rebooting the domain controller</br>- ATA Gateway. </br>Make the ATA Gateway package dependent on the deployment of the .Net Framework package deployment. </br>Get the [.Net Framework 4.6.1 offline deployment package](https://www.microsoft.com/download/details.aspx?id=49982).
+> We recommend that you work on a domain-joined computer and sign in using a secure authentication flow, in which case, you don't need to specify credentials as part of the installation.

 Use the following command to silently install the ATA Gateway: